SDXorg/pysd/docs/structure/vensim_translation.rst

 Subscripts
 ^^^^^^^^^^
-Several subscript related features all supported.
-This include:
+Several subscript related features are also supported.
+Thiese include:

 - Basic subscript operations with different ranges.
 - Subscript ranges and subranges definitions.
-- Basic subscript mapping where the subscript range is mapping to a full range (e.g. new_dim: A, B, C -> dim, dim_other), mapping to a partial range is not supported yet (e.g. new_dim: A, B, C -> dim: E, F, G).
+- Basic subscript mapping, where the subscript range is mapping to a full range (e.g. new_dim: A, B, C -> dim, dim_other).
+Mapping to a partial range is not yet supported (e.g. new_dim: A, B, C -> dim: E, F, G).
 - Subscript copy (e.g. new_dim <-> dim).
 - \:EXCEPT: operator with any number of arguments.
 - Subscript usage as a variable (e.g. my_var[dim] = another var * dim).